i11g/Single-Page-Application/README.md

 * [License](#license)

 ## General Information
-The project contains Single Page Application developed via modules and using a skeleton provided by SoftUni.
+The project contains Single Page Application developed by modules arhitecture and using a skeleton provided by SoftUni.

 ## Technologies Used
-- HTML 5, CSS and Java Script
+- HTML 5, CSS and Java Script;
+- lint HTML

 ## Acknowledgements